M-I-Kessler/FC-p5js-TestingGrounds/README.md

   3. To allow remote testing of FadeCandy servers via a webpage using P5js.

-Sketches written should in P5js should not have a large canvas as this can dramatically affect rendering times to an FC server.
+Sketches written in P5js should not have a large canvas as this can dramatically affect rendering times to an FC server.